this-is-harish/api_test_pytest/README.md

 allure generate allure_results --output=allure_report
 ```

-## Notes
+## Disclaimer
-Pushed `allure-report` folder for convenience for user to checkout the allure report.
-When using this repo in real time project, this folder should be added in
+The `allure-report` folder has been pushed to this repository for the convenience of users who wish to quickly view the Allure report.
+However, in a real-time project, this folder should be excluded from version control.

+To do so, ensure that it is added to the  [.gitignore](.gitignore) to prevent the report from being tracked and committed to the repository.
+Or just un-comment the last line